RednibCoding/rune-lang/README.md

 }
 ```

-## Defining Custom Functions and Variables
+## Interop between Rune and Go

-### Custom Functions
+### Functions

-Custom functions can be defined and added to the VM using the `Set` method.
-Custom functions must have the following signature:
+Functions can be defined and added to the VM using the `Set` method.
+Functions must have the following signature:

 ```go
 func(args ...interface{}) interface{}